Skip to main content

 Account Type

-participant corresponds to read-only user
+participant maps to read-only user

-admin corresponds to administrator
+admin maps to administrator

-editor corresponds to regular user
+editor maps to standard user

 User Group ID

-Department/User Group ID
+Department or User Group ID

 User Group